Mortal Kombat Main Character Index

 - And Show It to You: His infamous "Heart Rip" Fatality.
 He holds the heart up for everyone to see, including the victim in several games.

 - The Special Forces.
-He's quite... "invested" in his rivalry with Sonyanote , and Jax is responsible for the metal plate on his face.
+He's quite... "invested" with his most personal enemy Sonya,note and Jax is responsible for the metal plate on his face.

 - The Red Dragon clan.
 They're a longtime enemy of Kano's Black Dragon Clan.